 Issue 1) above regarding gridded emissions distributions causes non-trivial, and sometimes sudden shifts, in the emission distribution within countries.
 These shifts are most noticeable for large countries such as the USA and China.
 Users have reports that these can have significant impacts on results in some models (such as the magnitude of aerosol indirect effects).

-The May 2017 gridded data release to ESGF corrects both of these issues.
+The May 2017 and later gridded data releases on ESGF corrects both of these issues.

 Documentation of these issues, including time series and spatial graphs are available at https://goo.gl/tGrc27.